JonathanOHolmberg/docker-php-project/README.md

 ./install.sh
 ```

-This installs a env enviroment and other necessary dependencies.
+This installs a env enviroment and other necessary dependencies and starts the application.

 Step 2: Start/stop the application